manthanpatel98/My_Portfolio/README.md

 ---

 ## **Dashboard 8: Traffic-Deaths**
-A Dashboard about Traffic Deaths all over the world.
+A Dashboard about Traffic Deaths all over the world with **Tableau**.
 ![Traffic](/Images/Traffic-Deaths.png)

 ---